kubernetes/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 #### Cluster-level object
 - The Kubelet's configuration should be stored as a `JSON` or `YAML` blob under the `kubelet` key in a `ConfigMap` object.
 This allows the `ConfigMap`'s schema to be extended to other `Node`-level components, e.g. adding a key for `kube-proxy`.
-- The Kubelet's configuration type should be organized in the cluster as a structured monolith.
+- The Kubelet's configuration information should be organized in the cluster as a structured monolith.
   + *Structured*, so that it is readable.
   + *Monolithic*, so that all Kubelet parameters roll out to a given `Node` in unison.
+  + Note that this does not mean the type itself has to be monolithic, just that everything the Kubelet needs makes it to the `Node` in one piece.
 - The `ConfigMap` containing the desired configuration should be specified via the `Node` object corresponding to the Kubelet.
-The `Node` will have a new `spec` subfield, `config`, which is an `ObjectReference` intended to refer to a `ConfigMap`.
+The `Node` will have a new `spec` subfield, `config`, which is a new type, `NodeConfigSource` (described below).
 - The name of the `ConfigMap` containing the desired configuration should be of the form `blah-blah-blah-{hash}`, where `{hash}` is a SHA-1 hash of the `data` field of the `ConfigMap`.
 The hash will be produced by serializing the `data` to a `JSON` string, and then taking the hash of this string.
 Depending on ordering guarantees, we may also need to ensure that keys are sorted in the serialization to ensure consistent hashing.
   + The Kubelet will verify the downloaded `ConfigMap` by performing this same procedure and comparing the result to the hash in the name.
 This helps prevent the "shoot yourself in the foot" scenario detailed below in *Operational Considerations/Rollout workflow*.